Gerard B Lambert Foundation

 How to Apply

 The foundation operates through trustee discretion, with the board identifying and selecting grant recipients based on the foundation's mission and the legacy of its founder, Bunny Mellon.
-Grants are typically multi-year commitments to organizations that align with the foundation's focus areas.
+Grants are typically multi-year commitments to organisations that align with the foundation's focus areas.

 Decision Timeline